Multiobjective Test Problems with Degenerate Pareto Fronts: Computational Studies

-For $3$-objective test instances, the Pareto-based algorithms NSGA-II and SPEA2+SDE achieve competitive performance results.
-The objective reduction-based algorithms, $\delta$-MOSS, k-EMOSS, and NCIE, improve the performance of NSGA-II slightly on DPF1 and DPF2, while they are inferior to NSGA-II on DPF3 and DPF4.
-This is due to that these four algorithms select a subset of the original objective set as the criterions to optimize the problem, they perform well on the problems with explicitly redundant objectives, e.g., DPF1 and DPF2, but might not work on the problems with implicitly redundant objectives, e.g., DPF3 and DPF4.
-ORMOS performs worse than SPEA2+SDE on all of the test problems and fails to converge to the PF on DPF4.
-The decomposition-based methods, MOEA/D and RVEA perform not well on these degenerate problems as only a small proportion of the weight vectors are close to the PF.
-The k-EMOSS algorithm performs worst on DPF5 since k-EMOSS only selects two of the objectives to optimize at one time but DPF5 has a non-degenerate PF region.
+For three-objective test instances, all of the tested algorithms perform well in most cases.
+The Pareto-dominance-based algorithms NSGA-II and SPEA2+SDE achieve slightly higher HVR values than other algorithms on DPF1-DPF4.
+The objective reduction-based algorithms OSP and $\delta$-MOSS perform as well as NSGA-II on DPF1 and DPF2, while they are inferior to NSGA-II on DPF4.
+This is due to the fact that these two objective reduction-based algorithms, which select a subset of the original objective set as the criteria to optimise the problem, may not be able to work well for implicitly redundant objectives which DPF3 and DPF4 are designed with.
+The decomposition-based methods, MOEA/D, RVEA and IDBEA perform worse than Pareto dominance-based algorithms on these degenerate problems as only a small proportion of the weight vectors\footnote{They are used to emphasize the importance of different objective functions in the scalar optimization problem for the decomposition-based methods.}, correspond to the PF.

-For $6$-objective test instances, SDE and ORMOS obtain the best IGD values on DPF1 and DPF2, respectively.
+For six-objective test instances, SPEA2+SDE obtains the highest HVR values on DPF1 and DPF2.
 IBEA achieves the best results on DPF3 and DPF5, and NSGA-II outperforms the others on DPF4.
-In addition, the objective selection-based methods, $\delta$-MOSS, k-EMOSS, NCIE, OSP, and ORMOS can obtain competitive performance compared with the best performance algorithms on DPF1 and DPF2, where the essential objectives are explicitly included in the objective set of the problem.
-While they are much inferior to the best performance algorithms on DPF3 and DPF4, where the essential objectives are not explicitly included.
-The objective reduction methods have to extract the essential objectives instead of selecting them from the objective set of the problem in DPF3 and DPF4.
+In addition, the objective reduction-based methods, OSP and NCIE, can obtain competitive performance compared with the best-performing algorithms on DPF1 and DPF2, where the essential objectives are explicitly included in the objective set of the problem.
+However, they are much inferior to the best-performing algorithms on DPF3 and DPF4, where the essential objectives are not explicitly included.
+A good objective reduction for such problems needs to be able to extract the essential objectives instead of selecting them from the objective set of the problem in DPF3 and DPF4.
+The decomposition-based methods MOEA/D, RVEA and IDBEA obtain lower HVR values than the Pareto dominance-based algorithms on DPF2 and DPF4, where the problem objectives are nonlinearly dependent on the essential objectives.
+The decomposition-based algorithms have a smaller proportion of the weight vectors corresponding to the PF in this six-dimensional objective space than in the three-dimensional objective space.